Yannick Bertrand

 Yannick Bertrand (born 18 August 1980 in Thonon-les-Bains) is a French alpine skier who competed in the 2006 Winter Olympics.
 He placed 24th in both the men's Downhill and Super-G events.

+During a 2007 FIS Alpine Ski World Cup Super-G race, Bertrand injured his groin by colliding with a gate.
+The NBC Sports commentary of the incident has repeatedly resurfaced during the Winter Olympics.